-The Political Science Department supports for-credit internships, providing students the opportunity to gain valuable experience working as interns during the semester at government agencies, or other establishments relevant to the field of political science while also earning academic credit that counts toward the major or minor.
+The Political Science Department supports for-credit internships, providing students the opportunity to gain valuable experience working as interns at government agencies, or other establishments relevant to the field of political science while also earning academic credit that counts toward the major or minor.
 While students are encouraged to identify internship opportunities themselves, the Department does email relevant internship announcements to political science majors whenever they are brought to our attention and works with alumni to identify opportunities.
 We are happy to work with you to find a good fit!

 The requirements of the internship program are described in the Internship Contract, which must be signed by all students enrolling in POL SCI 489, their supervising faculty members, and their internship site supervisor.
 In addition, interns must secure a letter from their internship site supervisor, detailing their job responsibilities and expectations.
 Interns are expected to work a minimum of 120 hours (40 hours per credit).